hiro-shikata/SyringeGUI/README.md

   *This GUI is built using Python's standard `tkinter` library and `pyserial`.*

   *Alternatively, standalone pre-compiled packages (`.app` for Mac / `.exe` for Windows) are available.
 Since they are compiled with PyInstaller, Python 3 and its libraries are not required to run them.
-Please download from [compiled]().*
+Please download from [releases](https://github.com/hiro-shikata/SyringeGUI/releases).*

 ### 1. Multi-Platform Installation (Using Python 3)